A creamy coconut chickpea curry prepared with wholesome spices. This is a healthy plant-based dinner meal.

 - Paneer (Indian Cottage Cheese)

-- Shrimp (aka Prawns)
+- Shrimp (aka Prawns), cooked

 - Mushroom

-- Kidney Beans or Red Beans
+- Kidney Beans or Red Beans, canned or boiled

 - Peach or Mango purée to add sweetness

-🔪 How to make it?
+How to make it?

-This curry is a one pot dinner meal.
+My chickpea tikka masala curry is a one pot dinner meal.
 It comes together effortlessly, and you will have fun preparing it!

 Step 1

 Prepare and cut all fresh ingredients.
-Keep cooked chickpeas ready too.
+Keep cooked chickpeas ready, too.

 Step 2